-Malaysia Airlines fly there too but will work out at least RM100 more expensive per person and for such a short flight, you won’t really notice any difference in value.
+Malaysia Airlines fly there too, but it will work out at least RM100 more expensive per person.
+And for such a short flight, you won’t really notice any difference in value.

-As another flight option, you could also fly from KL to Kota Terengganu’s Sultan Mahmud Airport.
-Although the taxi ride takes about an extra 45 minutes from the airport to the jetty.
+As another option, you could also fly from KL to Kota Terengganu’s Sultan Mahmud Airport.
+Although the taxi ride to the jetty takes longer than from Kota Bharu (about an extra 45 minutes.)

 For the best search results, I always use Skyscanner to check available flights.

 Tip: Take out some cash at the airport as there’s no ATM’s on the islands!
-There’s a few located near the exit.
+There’s a few located near the exit of Kota Bharu Airport.

 Coming from Bangkok or Singapore?
 Unfortunately there are no direct flights to Kota Bharu airport, so you’ll need to take a connecting flight in Kuala Lumpur.